 One night we were drinking at Crystal’s.
 I heard a LOUD knock on the door.
 Someone was knocking like he wanted to break it down.
 It turned out to be Spit, the once punk rock singer of Violent Conspiracy.
 He was screaming my name and talking in a campy gay voice.
 I believed he was mocking me, a fey closeted trans woman.
 Crystal opened the door to get them to stop trying to destroy her front door.
 I sometimes think I’m a coward because of this, but I really thought he wanted to kill me.
 I had no reason to think he didn’t.
 While I hid under Crystal’s bed while in the kitchen I could hear a boot party, my few friends put a stop to Spit’s rampage.
 Spit’s friends carried him away and apologized saying that Spit had been acting like he was a homosexual all night, and had been trying to hit on them.
 It seemed pretty clear that he had some pretty big issues that he wasn’t dealing with.

 Things started leveling out after that.
 Ron left the band and we got a new drummer.
-Unfortunately, he decided to rob the movie theater where he worked, and went to prison for a year.
+Unfortunately, the new drummer decided to rob the movie theater where he worked, and went to prison for a year.
 Hate Party broke up.
 I didn’t have a band, and I was searching.
 A band in Noble, Oklahoma called The Generics, were talking about kicking their singer out because he was turning into a Nazi.
 I realized how complicit everyone was.
 There was an acceptance of these malcontents in our scene.
 We rubbed shoulders.
 We weren’t anti-racist.
 I felt disgusted.
 I tried out for the band and became the singer.
 I was glad to replace the guy who thought he was superior to everyone because his skin lacked melanin.

 The Generics were fun, albeit a bit sexist.
 The rest of the members weren’t fascists, but ultimately it wasn’t a good fit, and I was kicked out of the band before the end of my senior year of high school.
 To be fair, I was closeted trans, I had no car, and I ruined my relationship ship with my ride to practice because I was asexual, and didn’t return her advances.
 We had been hanging out at a rave club downtown at this time: The Pyramid Club.
 I suppose I was a “club kid,” but only as much as I was a “mall rat.”
 These were things we did, but I didn’t feel affinity to much outside of punk, and preferred just to drink in the punk house.
 One night, I was hanging outside of the club when my friends got back from the parking garage we also hung out on top of a couple miles away.
 They got out of the car and asked if I was okay.
 They told me that skins had stopped them in the parking lot and were trying to find me.
 They were talking about killing me.
 My friends had to drive through the group of skinheads to get out.